rezamarzban/thrust/README.md

 ### Calculating Fuel Mass

-To find the mass of the fuel required for the mission, you can rearrange the equation:
+To find the mass of the fuel (and oxidizer) required for the mission, you can rearrange the equation:

 **$m_{\text{fuel}} = m_0 - m_f$**